This page is about X-rays. You can find the following information

 After checking in with the receptionist in the clinic or department, you usually have to wait until the radiographer calls your name.
 They will show you to a cubicle where you can change.
 For most X-rays you need to undress down to your underwear and put on a hospital gown.
 Women may need to remove their bra as the metal clips and underwire can show up on the X-ray.
 The radiographer will tell you exactly what you need to wear.
-For a chest X-ray, you usually only need to take the clothes off the top part of your body.
 You should take off all your jewellery in the area being X-rayed, so that it doesn’t show up.

 Depending on the area of your body being X-rayed, you may need to stand against the X-ray machine, or sit or lie on the X-ray couch.

 The radiographer will take a couple of minutes to get you into the right position.
 They line the machine up to make sure it is in the right place.
 You must keep still, but can breathe normally.

 The radiographer will then go behind a screen to take the X-ray.
 They can still see and hear you.
-They will ask you to keep still and hold your breath for a few seconds.
-For chest X-rays the radiographer may ask you to breathe in deeply before holding your breath.
+They may ask you to hold your breath for a few seconds while they take the X-ray.

 X-rays are painless.
 You won’t feel or see anything.
 It only takes a fraction of a second to take.
-You may need to have more than one X-ray taken from different angles.
+You usually need to have more than one X-ray taken from different angles.
 So the whole process may take a few minutes.